Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Main Results

 where $r=\sqrt{|\frac{\chi^2}{\kappa^2}-1|}$, $\kappa=\sup\limits_{i\in \mathcal{V}}\|L_{oi}C_{oi}\|$ and $\chi\geq \chi_{\max}$ with $\chi_{\max}=\max\{\chi_{1},\cdots,\chi_{N}\}$ where each $\chi_i$ is given as:

-\begin{rem} The jointly observable distributed observer for continues-time case was considered in \cite{kim2019completely}.
+\begin{rem} The jointly observable distributed observer for the continuous-time case was considered in \cite{kim2019completely}.
 In terms of our notation, the convergence of the observer proposed in \cite{kim2019completely} can be guaranteed if $\gamma$ is chosen such that